2022 Greener Greenspace Profile

 Indigenous Food Plant Demonstration Garden

-Located in Summerland, British Columbia, the Indigenous Food Plant Demonstration Garden, on the grounds of the Summerland Research and Development Centre of Agriculture and Agri-Food Canada (AAFC), is a garden revitalizing local indigenous ecosystems and land management practices.
+Located in Summerland, British Columbia, the Indigenous Food Plant Demonstration Garden, on the grounds of the Summerland Research and Development Centre of Agriculture and Agri-Food Canada (AAFC), is a garden revitalizing local indigenous food plants and land management practices.

 Design and Process